 Other than the pale glow from a luminous moon and a solitary beam of light from my shaky headlamp, I arrived at Catninga Shed in complete darkness, after a 16-kilometre trek on Day 13.
 Following a fortnight transversing dusty, arid landscapes, everything was about to change on Day 14.
 The bleats from hundreds of distant grazing sheep were the only indication of what would greet me in the morning.

 Daily Diary – Day 14

 The sun had already leaked through the holes in the shed’s tin roof by the time I woke up.
 I had little idea of what was awaiting me outside.
 Once I opened the rusted door, I couldn’t believe my eyes.
 Only one word described the view; green.
-The landscape had changed overnight from rugged brown bushland to rolling grassy fields; I had entered the vibrant pastoral district.
+The landscape had changed overnight from rugged brown bushland to rolling grassy fields; I was getting my first taste of the vibrant pastoral district.